Relintai/pandemonium_engine_docs/tutorials/physics/using_kinematic_body_2d.md

 `CollisionShape2D`'s *Shape* property, select "New RectangleShape2D" and size the rectangle to fit over the sprite image.

+Note:
-.. note:: See `doc_2d_movement` for examples of implementing 2D movement schemes.
+ See `doc_2d_movement` for examples of implementing 2D movement schemes.

 Attach a script to the KinematicBody2D and add the following code: